benrito/airbel/src/_studies/assessing-the-motivations-barriers-and-enabling-factors-for-hand-washing-behaviors-in-refugee-camp-settings.md

     publication_type: Academic
 ---

-Diarrhea is one of the leading killers, globally and in refugee camps, and strong evidence indicates that hand washing with soap is one of the most effective interventions available to reduce the incidence of diarrhea.
+Diarrhea is one of the leading killers, in refugee camps and around the world.
+Strong evidence indicates that hand washing with soap is one of the most effective interventions available to reduce the incidence of diarrhea.

 Yet little is known about why people in refugee camps do or do not wash their hands, and what approaches will increase hand washing.
 To address this gap, the IRC conducted formative research in three refugee camps in Ethiopia, Kenya, and Thailand.
 The study aimed to understand hand-washing behavior in long-term refugee camp populations, and to explore how formative research could be used to improve hygiene promotion programs.

 A major finding of the study was the lack of correlation between reported knowledge and actual behavior, and the value of both quantitative and qualitative data in informing hygiene promotion efforts.